 This web page shows only a small excerpt of our Dowell research.
-Another 220 words (16 lines of text) covering the year 1606 is included under the topic Early Dowell History in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) covering the years 1606 and 1609 are included under the topic Early Dowell History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Dowell Settlers in Australia in the 19th Century
+Dowell Settlers in Canada in the 19th Century

 Dowell Settlers in New Zealand in the 19th Century